cubemos-dev/sanctions-api/docs/01Quickstart.md

   }
 }
 ```

+###### 2. In case the person was found, review the original sanction list entry
-2. Inspect the response in case the was a person found.
-To retrieve the full original entry, you need to use the ID of the `list_entry_url` in a GET request.
-The example below uses the ID 10214 from the result of the above POST request and the SDN list as the original source.
+Retrieve the full original entry based on the ID of the `list_entry_url` of the above POST request.

 ```json http
 {